libtcod/python-tcod/docs/tutorial/part-01.rst

 .. [#tileset] The choice of tileset came down to what looked nice while also being square.
               Other options such as using a BDF font were considered, but in the end this tutorial won't go too much into Unicode.

+.. [#why_not_pathlib]
+    :any:`pathlib` is not used because this example is too simple for that.
+    The working directory will be the project root folder for the entire tutorial, including distributions.
+    :any:`pathlib` will be used later for saved games and configuration directories, and not for static data.

 .. [#init_context] This tutorial follows the setup for a fixed-size console.
                    The alternatives shown in :ref:`getting-started` are outside the scope of this tutorial.